vinnyhoward/til/functional-programming/intro.md

 Functional code tends to be more concise, more predictable, and easier to test than imperative or object oriented code — but if you’re unfamiliar with it and the common patterns associated with it, functional code can also seem a lot more dense, and the related literature can be impenetrable to newcomers.

-Functional programming can be broken down into 3 main parts
+#### Functional programming can be broken down into 3 main parts

 -   Total - For every input there is a corresponding output

--   Deterministic -
+-   Deterministic - Always receive the same output for give input

--   No Observable Side-Effects
+-   No Observable Side-Effects - No observable effects besides computing a value

+#### Why is functional programming powerful?

+-   Reliable

+-   Portable

+-   Reusable

+-   Testable

+-   Composable

+-   Properties/Contract